postman-open-technologies/linting-rules/_rules/info-license-url.md

 ---
 info-license-url:
-  description: Should have a license url.
+  description: API must have a license url applied.
   given: $.info.license
   severity: error
   then: